Onboard Google Cloud assets using a service account key

 Select region

-Select the region of the assets to be onboarded.
-Security Center adds these assets to the management center for the Outside Chinese Mainland region.
+Select the region where the assets to be onboarded reside.
+Security Center adds the assets in the selected region of the current account to the Outside Chinese Mainland management center.

 Region Management